hw-1/Nimble/README.md

 Notes:

 * This feature is only available in Swift.
+* It is only supported for `x86_64` binaries, meaning _you cannot run this matcher on iOS devices, only simulators_.
 * The tvOS simulator is supported, but using a different mechanism, requiring you to turn off the `Debug executable` scheme setting for your tvOS scheme's Test configuration.

 ## Swift Error Handling